tramlinehq/docs/src/pages/jobs.md

 We’re looking for someone who →

+* has 3+ years of total experience
-* has 3+ years of experience writing Ruby & Rails
+* has 1+ years of experience writing Ruby & Rails
 * understands Rails conventions and design principles (service objects, decorators, etc.)
 * understands ActiveRecord, indexes, and caching well
 * has launched and maintained production Rails apps
 * has experience designing job orchestrators (through Sidekiq or otherwise)
-* has experience designing evented flows that have retryability and resumption baked in
-* has integrated third-party APIs into Rails (for ex.
-GitHub Developer APIs, Slack APIs etc.)
 * embraces testing and continuous integration
-* can write simple JS and UI flows (stimulus/hotwire preferred) that power dashboards and reports without necessitating SPA frameworks
+* can write simple JS and UI flows (stimulus/hotwire preferred) that power dashboards and reports
-* has some experience building an Android/iOS/Flutter app (a toy hobby project works too!)

-It’d be more attractive to us if you *also* have →

-* worked at other seed-stage startups
-* experience in at least one other tech stack (other than Rails)
-* worked with GCP/AWS for deployments

 ## Pay and benefits

-* Cash: USD 30k–42k (₹25-35 lac INR) per annum
+* Cash: USD 25k–30k (₹21-25 lac INR) per annum
-* Equity: 1–3%, 4 year vesting period including a 1-year cliff
+* Equity: 0.5–1%, 4 year vesting period including a 1-year cliff
 * We are open to adjusting the cash and equity proportions
 * We'll cover the basics: workstation enhancements, co-working passes, software licenses you need, etc.